Keeping You On Track

 These awards include the Greehey Scholars Program, the Marianist Leadership Program, ROTC awards, or music scholarships, among others.

 If you are interested in learning more about these scholarship programs, please contact the Office of Admission at firstname.lastname@example.org or 210-436-3126.

 Please note that St. Mary’s University reserves the right to replace your scholarship with other financial aid sources of the same amount.
 If you are eligible for more than one academic scholarship, only the scholarship of the highest value will be awarded.

 St. Mary’s Scholarships

 You’re ready to become a St. Mary’s Rattler.
 Great!
-To officially accept your offer of admission and reserve your seat in the Class of 2026, you need to complete the enrollment confirmation process (ECP).
+To officially accept your offer of admission and reserve your seat at St. Mary’s, you need to complete the enrollment confirmation process (ECP).

 The enrollment confirmation process is completed by submitting the enrollment confirmation form and the $200 non-refundable enrollment deposit.